Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Numerical Examples

-The results are shown in Figure \ref{fig:numerical_studyII-a}.
-Note that while SSR tends to increase as the dimension $p$ grows, particularly for smaller $\lambda$ values, ASR remains zero across all $\lambda$ values, regardless of the dimension.
-Interestingly, the proportion of violations depends on the values of $\lambda$ and the problem dimension, but is less affected by the scenario.
-These results demonstrate that ASR provides a more reliable and stable screening rule compared to SSR, especially in high-dimensional settings.
+We again use the data-generating processes 5 and 6 in Section \ref{sse:experiment_convergence}.
+For the $p$-dimensional true coefficient vector $\beta$, $10\%$ of the entries are randomly selected to be 1, while the remaining entries are set to 0.
+We set $n=100$, vary the dimensions across $p\in\{100,500,1000\}$, and use $\delta=0.5$.
+Each simulation setup is replicated 100 times.
+For each replication, the model is evaluated along a 100 $\lambda$-sequence constructed as described in Section \ref{sse:warm}.

-The second part of the investigation focuses on the effectiveness of checking the KKT conditions in the proposed algorithm.
-In these simulations, no screening rules are applied.
-We compare the running times between (i) applying KKT condition checks and (ii) not applying them.
-We again use the model $y_i=X_{i}^{\mathsf{T}}\beta + e_{i}$, $i=1,\ldots,n$, $e_{i,t}\stackrel{i.i.d.}{\sim}\mathcal{N}(0,1)$.
-Here, we fix $\rho=0.4$ and $(\rho_1,\rho_2)=(0.2,0.8)$ for data generating models 5 and 6, respectively.
-By following the simulation setup for time comparison in \cite{yi2017semismooth}, we use
+Figure \ref{fig:numerical_violation} displays the result of violation rates.
+While the number of violations under the SSR framework tends to escalate as the dimension $p$ grows, particularly at smaller $\lambda$ values, the ASR framework consistently maintains nearly zero violations across the entire regularization path, regardless of the problem dimension.
+Interestingly, the proportion of SSR violations depends heavily on the specific $\lambda$ threshold and the feature dimension, whereas it remains relatively invariant across the different correlation scenarios.
+These empirical findings demonstrate that ASR provides a substantially more reliable and stable screening mechanism than SSR, particularly in high-dimensional settings.